"… students are well-supported in their development, and the materials provided to students are clear, detailed and comprehensive."

 2014/15: International £10,000

 Newman alumni are eligible for a 10% discount when enrolling onto a full masters degree programme.
-Staff employed in partner schools and colleges (which take our trainees on placement) are also eligible for a 20% discount on the MA Education programme and to undertake the MA Education Coaching and Mentoring module free-of-charge.
-The 10% and 20% discounts cannot be used in conjunction with each other
+Staff employed in partner schools and colleges (which take our trainees on placement) are also eligible for a 10% discount on the MA Education programme.
+The 10% discount cannot be used in conjunction with each other.

 This is a modular programme in which the emphasis is on selecting elective modules to best suit your professional needs and interests: